Up Dog, Down Dog

 Yoga is truly a “practice.”
 I like that there is always more to learn.
 I don’t like—but I am beginning to accept—that progress is not always linear.

-One thought on “Up Dog, Down Dog
+One response to “Up Dog, Down Dog”

-1. I began my yoga practice in my late 40’s.
+I began my yoga practice in my late 40’s.
 Though I’d been exercising all my adult life…modern dance classes, aerobics and weight room at the Y, private sessions with Jane Fonda in my living room (blue shiny leotard, leg warmers, frizzy hair – and that was just what Jane has on in the tape), it was with yoga that I found I could really feel my body, and eventually realized I was standing up straighter, breathing deeper, and learning to be patient with progress in all things.
 It’s so NOT competitive (almost unamerican) that it gives you space to explore.

 During the most difficult parts of my life, when I could not get to a class or even make myself stretch, I remembered to breath.
 When I was recovering, I went back to class and found my body had memory of what I had done before, and it wasn’t long before I could locate long dormant feeling.